ankiano/resource-naming-guide/docs/source/index.rst

 | Consistency is a characteristic that reflects the degree of stability, uniformity, or constancy in something.
 | Maintaining a unified naming style throughout a project or organization helps achieve this.
-| Applying naming standards that adhere to specific rules and conventions aids in creating uniform and easily readable code or a system, which, in turn, facilitates teamwork and information exchange among developers, analysts, and other project participants.
+| Using naming rules makes code or systems look the same and easy to read.
+This helps people work together and share information among developers, analysts, and other project participants.

-Rules and styles can pertain to format only, for instance, choosing one of the standards for compound names:
+Standards and conventions may specifically relate to formatting, like selecting a preferred style for compound names.

 ``camelCase``
   Each new word starts with a capital letter, without spaces.
 Example: myVariableName, calculateInterestRate.